BrendonHudnell/pathfinder-kingdom-building/README.md

-# react-express-typescript-boilerplate
+# Pathfinder 1 Kingdom Building
-Starter for a React/Node app written in typescript
+A webapp designed to manage kingdom building for Pathfinder 1 rules